ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 a PR when using the Forking Workflow is identical to that of the Git Feature Branch Workflow.
 The basic steps are as follows:

-1. A developer ‘forks’ the upstream repository, creating a remote clone that is owned by the developer: the personal repository
+1. A contributor _forks_ the upstream repository, creating a remote clone that is owned by the contributor: the personal repository
-1. The developer then clones the newly created personal remote repository, creating a local copy.
+1. The contributor then clones the newly created personal remote repository, creating a local copy.
 Yup, that is two clones.
-1. The developer creates a new branch in their local repository
+1. The contributor creates a new branch in their local repository
-1. The developer makes changes to the branch and commits them to their local repository
+1. The contributor makes changes to the branch and commits them to their local repository
-1. The developer pushes the branch to their personal remote repository that was created in the first step
+1. The contributor pushes the branch to their personal remote repository that was created in step 1
-1. The developer submits a PR via GitHub to the upstream repository
+1. The contributor submits a PR via GitHub to the upstream repository

 Note that steps 2 through 5 are identical to steps 1 through 4 for the Git Feature Branch Workflow.
 Hence, here we only discuss the